gklyne/annalist/documents/installing-annalist.md

 NOTE: using the development configuration, data files are stored within the software source code tree, and will be removed when the software is updated.
 Use a personal configuration if you want to preserve any data files you create.

 1. The commands must be issued with the annalist python environment activated.
-If needed, use a command like this (where "annenv" is replaced with the name used previously to create the python virtual environment):
+If needed, use a command like this (where "anenv2" is replaced with the name used previously to create the python virtual environment):

-        source annenv/bin/activate
+        source anenv2/bin/activate

 2. Initialize sitedata: